kongregate/display-list/README.md

 ### Complex Case

-Create a subclass of `DynamicDisplayList` and define a custom `Populate()` method.
-You'll have to manually implement any logic for deciding which view elements to instantiate from your data elements.
+Create a subclass of `DynamicDisplayList` and implement the `InstantiateElement()` method.
+You'll have to manually implement any logic for deciding which view elements to instantiate from your data elements, but `DynamicDisplayList` will take care of everything else.

 As an example, let's take a look at how we might display rewards from an in-game quest in a hero collector game.
 In practice, quests might be able to award a number of different types of items, but for our purposes let's say there are three reward types:

-* An item (represented by the `ItemRewardData`)
+* An item, represented by `ItemRewardData`.
-* A specific hero
+* A specific hero, represented by `HeroRewardData`.
-* A random hero
+* A random hero, represented by `RandomHeroReward`.

 In this case we have two display elements: A display element for item rewards, and a display element for hero rewards (which knows how to display both specific heroes and random heroes).